-Any cumulative gain/loss recognised in OCI in respect of equity investment securities designated as at FVOCI is not recognised in profit or loss on derecognition of such securities.
+Any cumulative gain/loss recognised in OCI in respect of equity investment securities designated as at FVOCI is not recognised in profit or loss on derecognition of such securities and is instead transferred to retained earnings in the consolidated statement of changes in equity.
 Gains and losses on sukuks recognised in OCI are reclassified to profit and loss upon derecognition.